belijzajac/belijzajac.github.io/content/post/outperforming-rayon-with-openmp.md

 which, as I've noticed, had a huge impact on performance with the majority of calls tracing down to assembly code; a similar kzg implementation library ([go-kzg](https://github.com/protolambda/go-kzg/blob/master/BENCH.md)) that was taken as a reference a few times while producing unit tests and benchmarks, showed that their `fft_g1` benchmark took the longest time to execute as well, among others.

-So, we have 7 groups of benchmarks
+So, we have 7 groups of benchmarks:

 * das
 * fft